 Dyson air purifiers offer a great smart home experience and they’re also terrific multipurpose appliances – they can cool and heat on top of being able to clean air – but they’re not very good dedicated air purifiers.
 The problem?
-They have very low air processing power.
-All of their models output at less than 100 CFM (cubic feet per minute), meaning that they cannot be used in a room much larger than 150 sq. ft.
+They have very low purified airflow.
+Even the largest Dyson air purifiers only offer about 100 CFM (cubic feet per minute) of purified airflow, and so they cannot be used in rooms much larger than 150 sq. ft.
 They’re also very expensive.
 The cheapest models retail for around $300.

 Add a Comment